 I knew back then what I know now, that her fears were misguided.
 Because for me it was only about the moment.
 In the mists of an eight pint marathon, in the pause between the second and third sip of the opening drink, the moment would reveal itself.
 A coming together of man and beer and time immemorial.
 An inchoate idea of the pointless repetition of everything and the beauty of this and on account of it, a deep contentment to be alive

-In 1942 an old man sat in the hilltop village of Tricesimo having a moment.
-Another man approached him with a proposal, to which he consented.
-Che al mi dedi di bevi, mi baste he said in old Friulian dialect.
+1942, an old man is sat in the hilltop village of Tricesimo having a moment.
+Another man approaches him with a proposal, to which he consents.
+Che al mi dedi di bevi, mi baste he says in old Friulian dialect.
 ‘Enough to drink is all the payment I need’.
-The man with the proposal was the owner of a brewery, the old man became the face of Moretti the renowned Italian beer, and the moment was fixed in time.
+The man with the proposal is the owner of a brewery, the old man becomes the face of Moretti the renowned Italian beer, and the moment is fixed forever in time.

 As I moved into my twenties the pint-swilling of youth died down and the quality of what I drank began to exceed the quantity.
 Maybe it was an understanding that the moment came fairly early on and then vanished, and that any pint past number four added no value and was an unhelpful amount of liquid to have in your system.

 For six months I lived in Paris and there I learnt restraint and class.
 To Parisians a drink was more a footnote than the be-all of an evening, I saw how it was possible to sit with an empty glass and not have a panic attack, I found out first hand how the skulling of une pinte in ten minutes was roundly considered une folie.